Australian Restaurants and Cafes in New York

 Banter

 The owners used to work at Two Hands, so you’ll get that same Aussie feel when you go for coffee, brunch or lunch.
-They serve dinner too.
-In Greenwich Village.
+Also enjoy outdoor seating at their Greenwich and Murray Hill locations.

 Hole in the Wall

 This place serves a tasty Aussie brunch alongside speciality coffee.
-It’s located near the Brooklyn Bridge, so you can grab a caffeine fix before you start crossing it!
-Also if you’re looking for somewhere to grab a drink in the evening, Hole in the Wall transforms into a cocktail bar.
+They have expanded to multiple locations around Manhattan and Brooklyn.
+Head to the location near the Brooklyn Bridge, so you can grab a caffeine fix before you start crossing it!
+Also, if you’re looking for somewhere to grab a drink in the evening, Hole in the Wall at Murray Hill transforms into a cocktail bar.

 Other Down Under Treats